CSCfi/pebbles-deploy/Installation_for_local_development.md

 You can watch the progress with `oc get pods`, or run `watch oc get pods` in a different terminal window.

-After the initialization, you can try connecting to http://localhost and log in with the admin credentials you gave above.
+After the initialization, you can try connecting to http://localhost and log in with the admin credentials from `../pebbles/devel_dataset.yaml` or with what you used in `manage.py initialize_system` above.

 ### Notes on Minikube/Linux

 If ingress is not listening on localhost/127.0.0.1, the default application domain will not work for accessing the instances.
 You can update the helm installation by

 ```shell script